-With funding in place, the entrepreneur typically breathes a sigh of relief and immediately starts to plan to spend the money, probably consistent with the use-of-funds discussion held with the investors.
+With funding in place, the entrepreneur typically breathes a sigh of relief and immediately starts to plan spending the money, probably consistent with the use-of-funds discussion held with the investors.
 Unfortunately, all of a sudden, dozens of other spending demands appear.
 Each of these demands can be rationalized as being required for the company to be successful.
 This dilemma never disappears.
 It is faced by the senior staff of the largest, most successful corporations as well as the smallest startups.
-There is no question that all of the functional elements of the company need to be addressed, but when, in what order, and to what degree?
+There is no question that all of the functional elements of the company need to be addressed; but when, in what order, and to what degree?
 For an entrepreneur who is in business alone or with a small staff, the issue centers on what to scale now and what can wait.
 To address the scalability issue, one approach is to step back and systematically prioritize activities after considering all of the elements that need to be addressed.

+The success equation for all companies, large or small, offering products or services is the same.
+All must address a common set of variables in the success equation.
+Some of the variables are product or service development, advertising, marketing, sales, order fulfillment, finance, manufacturing, customer service, and human resources.
 The only difference is the amount of resources that must be applied to each variable at any given point in time.
 The quantizing of each effort becomes the coefficients of the variables.
-For example, some companies may need to have an unusually large effort focused on finishing a product, while others may need large efforts in building a sales channel or automating their order fulfillment process.
+For example, some companies may need to have an unusually large effort focused on finishing a product, while others may need large efforts on building a sales channel or order fulfillment process.
 Rarely will any one of the variables require no effort, or in terms of the success equation, have a zero coefficient.
-On the other hand, if a company attempts to place maximum effort on all activities at the same time, they will quickly run out of their time or financial resources and may end up with good progress made on all activities, but the success equation remains unsolved.
+On the other hand, if a company attempts to place maximum effort on all activities at the same time they will quickly run out of their time or financial resources and may end up with good progress made on all activities but the success equation remains unsolved.
 Assigning five items as the number one priority really means that the company has five number five priorities and no number one through four priorities.
 The predictable result will be that a considerable amount of effort will be expended with very limited results.

-- Use an outside, part-time financial analyst to track all financial transactions.
-A part-time, experienced bookkeeper using a standard tool such as QuickBooks should suit your needs for quite some time.
-The key to this approach is the use of a standard product (not Excel or a shoe box for receipts) that can accommodate the company as it grows, and the workload increases to the point that an in-house person can be justified.
+- Use an outside, part time financial analyst to track all financial transactions.
+A part time, experienced bookkeeper using a standard tool such as QuickBooks should suit your needs for quite some time.
+The key to this approach is the use of a standard product (not Excel or a shoe box for receipts) that can accommodate the company as it grows and the workload increases to the point that an in-house person can be justified.
 Fractional, highly experienced CFOs can also be retained.

 - Scale customer service only when you have a large enough number of customers that cannot be handled by one or two people in a timely manner.
 Only after you actually have customers will you truly understand what issues they face and what you need to do to respond to them.
 The personal touch of one or two people will impress your initial customers while simultaneously helping you to learn what tools to use when you need to automate the process.

-- Offshore manufacturing can also be quite cost-effective when high volumes are reached with a stable product.
-The low product cost available through offshoring can look very attractive.
+- Off shore manufacturing can also be quite cost effective when high volumes are reached with a stable product.
+The low product cost available through off shoring can look very attractive.
 However, when considering the total overall cost including transportation, inventory, and support, those high margins can quickly disappear.
 Also, if the product is “almost right” or latent defects appear, the scrap or re-work costs can overwhelm any projected savings.
 Many startups focus on low product costs when, in fact, their fixed costs below the gross margin line usually dwarf product costs.
 Using a domestic manufacturer that has optimized their operation for new and low volume run products can be far and away more economical and allow more responsiveness to required changes.

 - As is covered in detail in the articles on sales in this series, costs can be minimized by starting out offering products in areas that you can sell, fulfill, and service locally.
 Last minute air travel to serve customers is very expensive and can quickly consume all margin dollars.